NotuDocs vs PatientNotes.ai: Template-First Notes vs General AI Medical Scribe

 • Confirm your practice context permits use of a non-HIPAA-compliant tool before using it with real client data

-• Build at least one template that matches your exact required documentation structure before running real notes
+• Build at least one complete template that matches your exact required documentation structure before running real notes through it

 For either tool: